lineality/stack_format_string_function_rust/README.md

 /// Formats a message with multiple variable parts inserted at {} placeholders.
 ///
 /// ## Project Context
-/// Provides simple string formatting for UI messages and error messages without
+/// Provides simple string formatting for UI messages and error messages using
+/// stack-allocated buffers.
+Designed for display text where formatting failure
+/// can gracefully degrade to a fallback message without compromising program
+/// operation.
+///
+/// **Use for:**
+/// - Status bar updates
+/// - User notifications
+/// - Progress indicators
+/// - Display-only error messages
+///
+/// **Do NOT use for:**
+/// - output that may exceed a known size
+/// - where a known default is less optimal than erroring-out
+///
+/// Stack allocation makes this function safer and more predictable than
-/// heap allocation in the formatting logic itself.
-Used for status messages,
+/// heap-based formatting for bounded display messages.
-/// notifications, error reports, and other non-critical display text.
 ///
 /// ## Operation
 /// Takes a template string with one or more "{}" placeholders and inserts variable